-Spousal support cases can be complex, and there has to a demonstrated disparity in income before most judges will award support at all.
+Courts usually determine spousal support differently than child support.
+Instead of using a formula or guideline, spousal support is often determined based on the circumstances of the parties in the case.
+Spousal support cases can be complex, and a demonstrated disparity in income generally has to exist before most judges will award support at all.
 In other words, there is no guarantee that the court will award support in every case.
-Spousal support is also the hardest issue in domestic relations cases to predict so having an experienced attorney who has litigated spousal support cases is essential to getting the best outcome possible.
+Spousal support can be awarded on a temporary or a permanent basis.
+It can also be awarded for a set duration of months or years or in a lump sum.
+Having an experienced attorney who has litigated spousal support cases is essential to obtaining the best outcome possible.

 Spousal Support Guidelines

 Your state’s law has spousal support guidelines, a statewide formula for calculating a presumptive amount of alimony.
 In fact, there are also some local guidelines that are applicable in divorce cases, but many courts are free to ignore them completely.

 The main purpose of those local guidelines was to establish the so-called “pendente lite” spousal support, which is alimony to be paid until the divorce is finalized.
 Although these local alimony guidelines are not binding on circuit courts, some courts consider these rules as a starting point in determining a proper spousal support amount.

 So, if you are getting divorced, speak with a family law attorney to find out which local guidelines are applicable in our local courts.
 In some cases, courts may award lump sum spousal support (or, in other words, an alimony award made in one payment).

 However, the pendente lite formula does not take into account the new changes in the U.S. federal tax law since the Tax Cuts and Jobs Act of 2017 took effect.
 Therefore, if the pendente lite calculation is used in your divorce case, you may want to consider how taxes might affect the alimony payments in your particular case.